blendsdk/blend-class-system/README.md

 ##About:
 BlendJS is a full stack JavaScript Web Application Framework.
 It is in development and in it's early stages.
-But befire BlendJS is ready for production I would like to release it's *classical* class system for anyone that interested.
+But before BlendJS is ready for production I would like to release it's *classical* class system for anyone that interested.
 I hope you enjoy it and let me know if you happen to find any bugs.